Anyware

 If you want to jump straight to a specific hook other than encode

-you can do so by simplify destructing to the desired hook.
+you can do so by simply destructing to the desired hook.
 For example here we write anyware for exchange

 :